Get Approved for up to $35,000 in 3 minutes

 OSAP loans are normally sent to your bank account or school in September and January.
 They’re also payment and interest-free while you attend school full-time.
 If you’re in school but no longer collecting OSAP, you can still enjoy interest-free status on your previous loans by submitting a Continuation of Interest-Free Status Application.

-Additional federal grant funding is available for:
+Additional federal government grant funding is available for:

 • Full-time students (up to $6,500 per academic year)